kadrim/proxy4plex/README.md

 5. If the proxy server is reachable, you will get a message and the app will close down automatically.
 6. Now restart the app, and it will use the Proxy to connect to plex.tv

-Note that you can run the app without the proxy after you logged in the first time.
+Note that you can run the TV-App without the proxy after you logged in the first time.
 The app will then run in "Offline" mode.
 However you cannot switch users without the proxy though.

+#### Using Android

+On Android this package is currently not yet available as native app.
+Nevertheless it can be executed, albeit with a little tinkering.
+To do that, follow these steps:

+1. Install [termux](https://play.google.com/store/apps/details?id=com.termux) on your device
+2. Run termux, a terminal will open
+3. Run the command `pkg install git golang` which will install the needed tools
+4. Get the current repository by typing `git clone https://github.com/kadrim/proxy4plex`
+5. Enter the directory `cd proxy4plex`
+6. Compile a binary for your android device `go build`
+7. Execute the proxy! `./proxy4plex`

+After that you can use the IP-Adress of your android device for your Plex-App on the TV.
+If you close termux or reboot your device you can simply re-run the proxy by starting termux and then starting the proxy via the command `proxy4plex/proxy4plex`

+## Compiling

+At the time of writing, this package needs at least [golang](https://golang.org/) v1.15

+To compile a binary for your currently running system, simply run this command:

+`go build`

+To compile for all possible architectures you can run the command `go-build-all.sh` from a bash terminal (works also on windows in a git-bash terminal).
+The output binaries will be put into the directory `build/`

 ## TODOs

 - detect OS and allow User to install the proxy as a boot-service
 - serve as sideloading server so no need to manually run SammyWidgets
-- porting to Android and iOS
+- porting to Android and iOS as native apps
 - auto-update notifications

 ## Thanks